 Running your own business isn't easy.
-In fact, it can be one of the most challenging things you'll ever do.
+It can be one of the most challenging things you'll ever do.
 For that reason, it's understandable why many choose to stick to the safe route and be employed by someone else.

 Being a freelancer can bring many headaches.
 In any given day, a freelancer can have anything go wrong, whether that's difficulties with clients or problems with workload and time management.

-Overall, those who do take the leap and go freelance enjoy many benefits, including everything from being their own boss and having more freedom to working from home and discovering new things on a daily basis.
+Overall, those who do take the leap and go freelance enjoy many benefits, including everything from being their own boss and having more freedom to working from home and discovering new things daily.

 Problem 1: You're too small for people to respect you